RockHong/vim-env/GeneralVimHelp.md

 :verbose set textwidth? to show where this value was last set.
 :set optiont& reverts option to its default value.
 :set autoindent! inverts the option. autoindent becomes noautoindent.
+:setlocal , only affect current buffer or window.
 For number or string options, :set option is equivalent to :set option?

 what is different between let and set